 This tour begins at the Moorish-style Synagogue.
-The interior is inspiring with wood and bronze carvings, marble floors, mosaics and long stained glass windows.
-The Nazis used the Temple as a garage for military vehicles during WWII.
-Annexed to the Synagogue there is a small but meticulously arranged Jewish museum with its ritual objects dating back to the 17th Century, silver ornaments, embroideries and ancient marriage contracts.
+The interior is decorated with wood and bronze carvings, marble floors, mosaics and long stained glass windows.
+Did you know that the Nazis used the Temple as a garage for military vehicles during World War II?
+Then, annexed to the Synagogue, there is a small but meticulously arranged Jewish museum with its ritual objects dating back to the 17th century, silver ornaments, embroideries and ancient marriage contracts!

-The next stop in our tour is to visit to the Academy of Fine Arts where Michelangelo's David and many other masterpieces are displayed.
+The next stop in our tour is the Galleria dell'Accademia where Michelangelo's David and many other masterpieces are displayed.

 Historically, the Golden age for the Jewish community of Florence was in the late 19th and early 20th century when the Jewish ghetto was razed after 300 years of segregation.
 The Rabbinical college in Florence attracted Jewish intellectuals from all over the peninsula.
 Today the community of 1,000 has a Synagogue, the Sephardic temple a kindergarten, elementary school, high school, youth club, and Jewish cultural center.